dcws/rundeck-logstash-plugin/readme.md

 * `host` - hostname of the logstash server
 * `port` - TCP port to send JSON data to
+* 'type' - Type to set in the JSON so you don't need to open another port

 You can update the your framework/project.properties file to set these configuration values: